dfigueiredo/JobSubmitter/README.md

 ## Installation

 Download the package from git.
-It is also important to set the crab envinroment as well as CMSSW.
+It is also important to set the crab environment as well as CMSSW (cmsenv) where your plugins are set.

 ```bash
 git clone https://github.com/dfigueiredo/JobSubmitter.git